zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the SSL/TLS protocol.

-   :c: The connection.
+   :param c: The connection.

-   :ticket_lifetime_hint: A hint from the server about how long the ticket
+   :param ticket_lifetime_hint: A hint from the server about how long the ticket
                          should be stored by the client.

-   :ticket: The raw ticket data.
+   :param ticket: The raw ticket data.

    .. zeek:see::  ssl_client_hello ssl_established ssl_extension ssl_server_hello
       ssl_alert